rethinkdb/elasticsearch-river-rethinkdb/README.md

 ```

 After the river backfills documents for a given table, it will change the `backfill` setting to `false`.
-This way, the next time the Elasticsearch server restarts, it won't re-pull all document from RethinkDB again.
+This way, the next time the Elasticsearch server restarts, it won't re-pull all documents from RethinkDB again.

 ## OK, I've queried Elasticsearch, what do I do now?